ThomasRanvier/dragon_curve/README.md

 # dragon curve

 Implementation of a dragon curve.
+Result with 12 steps :

 ![12 steps curve](dragon_curve.png)